-(1) Professional services are also contracted on the fixed fee and time and materials basis.
+- (1) Hardware and Software's performance obligation is satisfied at a point in time where when they are shipped to the customer. - (2) Professional services are also contracted on the fixed fee and time and materials basis.
 Fixed fees are paid monthly, in phases, or upon acceptance of deliverables.
-The Company has generally elected the practical expedient to recognize revenue for the right to invoice because the Company's right to consideration corresponds directly with the value to the customer of the performance completed to date, in which revenue is recognized over time.

-(2) Software As A Service Subscription Revenue's performance obligation is satisfied evenly over the service period using a time-based measure because the Company is providing continuous access to its service and service is recognized overtime.
+The Company has elected the practical expedient to recognize revenue for the right to invoice because the Company's right to consideration corresponds directly with the value to the customer of the performance completed to date, in which revenue is recognized over time. - (3) Software As A Service Revenue's performance obligation is satisfied evenly over the service period using a time-based measure because the Company is providing continuous access to its service and service is recognized overtime.